jkatsnelson/OkCupet-Server/README.md

 # Global dependencies:

 * `npm install -g typings`
     * Typings is the new TSD.
-Run typings install to install the typings dependencies.
+Normally, you run `typings install` to install the type dependencies for stuff like express.
+But, in this case, I commited the typings so that nothing weird happens :)

 * `npm install -g webpack`
     * Webpack will compile the app.